katwre/Solubility-api/README.md

 In this project, I make a use of a publicly available [dataset](https://doi.org/10.5281/zenodo.3686212) published by [Boobier et al Nature Communications 2020](https://www.nature.com/articles/s41467-020-19594-z) of organic molecules in different solvents (water, ethanol, benzene, acetone), along with the physicochemical descriptors described in the introduction.

-I train models:

-    - Partial least squares (linear baseline)
-    - Random forest, XGBoost (tree model) to predict whether a molecule will dissolve in water.
+I trained a few models, such as Partial least squares (linear baseline), Random forest, and XGBoost (tree model) to predict whether a molecule will dissolve in water.

 # 🛠️ Tech Stack

 **ML / Data Science**

 🧠  numpy • pandas • scikit-learn • xgboost
 📊  seaborn • matplotlib

 **Backend**

 🌐  Flask
 🚀  gunicorn

 **MLOps / Deployment**

 🐳  Docker
 ☁️  AWS Elastic Beanstalk

 # 🚀 Results (for users)

-If the installation steps make your eyes glaze over, but you actually know how solubility works, test a few molecules on the website and tell me if my model is lying!
+If the installation steps make your eyes glaze over, but you actually know how solubility works, test a few molecules via API.

 Example prediction request:
 ```{bash}